 - Member retro-terminations:

-Adjustment/notification date for recovery will be limited to 12 months from date of payment.
+The adjustment and/or the initial notification date for recovery will be limited to 12 months from date of payment.
 Member liability exists.

 - Coordination of benefits:

-Adjustment/notification date for recovery will be limited to 12 months from date of payment.
+The adjustment and/or the initial notification date for recovery will be limited to 12 months from date of payment.
 Member liability may exist.

 - Inaccurate payment: